sandstorm-io/sandstorm/docs/administering/reverse-proxy.md

 `RewriteRule` stanzas in the example configuration.

-If you use a non-nginx, non-Apache2 reverse proxy, we'd love for you to [email us](mailto:community@sandstorm.io) so we can publish example configuration files.
+If you use a non-nginx, non-Apache2 reverse proxy, we'd love for you to contribute a pull request with example configuration files.

 ### HTTPS or not: you choose